 An adequate pension is no longer secure for many citizens in Germany.
 On the one hand, this is due to the increasingly unbalanced ratio of pension contributors to pensioners, which increases strain on the pay-as-you-go system of the statutory pension.
 On the other hand, persistently low interest rates make funded occupational and private pension schemes with guaranteed contributions unattractive.

-In the case of a “share pension from birth”, a state-financed single premium is paid into a securities account for all newborns.
-The funds from this custody account are invested in a fiduciary capacity in globally diversified shares and funds and are not paid out until retirement.
+In the case of a “equity pension from birth”, a state-ﬁnanced single premium is paid into an individual retirement account for all newborns.
+The funds from this custody account are invested in a ﬁduciary capacity in globally diversiﬁed equity-portfolio and funds and are not paid out until retirement.
 Thanks to the enormous long-term earnings of international productive capital, substantial assets can be built up for later life even with very small investment amounts and irrespective of the individual’s employment biography.
-The very long-term investment horizon allows short-term fluctuations in returns to be balanced out over time.
+The very long-term investment horizon allows short-term ﬂuctuations in returns to be balanced out over time.
 The bottom line is therefore a substantial additional pension for each and every individual in society, which at the same time avoids old-age poverty in future generations.

-To ensure that current cohorts also participate in productive capital for old-age provision, the contribution guarantee for the Riester pension can be adjusted.
-If the minimum payout at the end of the contract term for personal contributions remains guaranteed, but not the government subsidies, significantly higher returns and capital gains can be achieved.
+To ensure that current cohorts also participate in productive capital for old-age provision, the mandatory money-back guarantee for the Riester pension should be adjusted.
+If the minimum payout at the end of the accumulation phase for personal contributions remains guaranteed, but not the government subsidies, signiﬁcantly higher equity exposures and returns can be achieved, even within a persistent low interest rate environment.
 A reformed contribution guarantee in combination with standardized risk-based investment strategies could make the Riester pension more attractive not only at the national level but also at the European level if, as in the case of the Pan-European Personal Pension Product (PEPP), risk-equivalent investment strategies such as a lifecycle fund are permitted as an alternative to the contribution guarantee.

 Pension planning support